anusii/keypod/style_guidelines/pull_requests.md

 Before creating a pull request, ensure that your branch is up to date with the latest changes from the `main` branch.
 This can be done by running `git pull origin main` on your branch.

 ## 4. Pull request title
-The title of a pull request should be short and descriptive.
-It should also include the issue number that it is addressing.
-For example, if the pull request is addressing issue #1, the title should be `#1: Add login page`.
+The title of a pull request should be short and descriptive. .
 This will be helpful if we move to sqaush and merge in the future.

 ## 5. Pull request description
 The description of a pull request should be short and descriptive.
 It should include the following: